My name is Karen Cherrett, a Life Coach based in Denver, Colorado (USA).

 I do that by sharing my experience and knowledge with you through coaching using self-inquiry.

 In 2010 my only daughter died suddenly.
 This is a photo of her on her wedding day.
 My life seemed to change on that day.
 As a parent, you can never imagine having your child die before you, especially not your fit and healthy daughter.

 I spent a period of time grieving, then decided that I needed something to fill my life.
 To help me cope I went looking for something to study.
 This was usually my ‘Go To’ option.
 A pattern in my life.

 I started studying shiatsu, which I had always loved.
 It was during that time that I came across people studying a counselling course.
 A number of my study colleagues in the shiatsu course kept urging me to go and study counselling.

 I decided that the shiatsu wasn’t for me and did make the transition into the counselling course.
 This was in 2011.
 The Work of Byron Katie was one of the modalities taught as part of this holistic counselling course.
 Rosie Stave, Certified Facilitator of The Work in Australia introduced me to it.
-I remember being angry with Rosie during a weekend workshop when I asked her about writing a worksheet on my brother and she turned to me and said: “Who’s business are you in?”
+I remember being angry with Rosie during a weekend workshop when I asked her about doing self-inquiry on my brother and she turned to me and said: “Who’s business are you in?”